MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 Organizations often need to be in compliance with various regulations to ensure the availability of customer interaction history, audit logs, access reports, and security incident tracking reports.
 Organizations might want to track changes in Common Data Service data for security and analytical purposes.

-Common Data Service provides an auditing capability where changes to tables and attribute data in an organization can be recorded over time for use in analysis and reporting.
+Common Data Service provides an auditing capability where changes to tables and attribute data in an organization can be rowed over time for use in analysis and reporting.
 Auditing is supported on all custom&mdash;and most customizable&mdash;tables and attributes.
 Auditing isn't supported on metadata changes, retrieve operations, export operations, or during authentication.
 For information about how to configure auditing, see [Configure tables and attributes for auditing](/powerapps/developer/common-data-service/configure-tables-attributes-auditing).

 Common Data Service supports analytics by providing the capability to choose tables for machine learning models to run.
 It has a prebuilt AI capability through AI Builder.

 ## Search

-Common Data Service provides three ways to query records:
+Common Data Service provides three ways to query rows:

 - Relevance search